Emotional Abuse » Nash and Franciskato Law Firm

 Emotional Abuse

-Unfortunately, abuse of the elderly is a problem we deal with in the United States.
-It happens in nursing homes, assisted living facilities and homes by caregivers, volunteers, in-home nurses, even family members.
-While physical abuse is the most obvious, emotional abuse is the most common.
+Abuse of the elderly is a problem in the United States, occurring in nursing homes, assisted living facilities, and even in private homes by caregivers, volunteers, in-home nurses, and family members.
+While physical abuse is the most obvious, emotional abuse is the most common form of elder mistreatment.

 Emotional Abuse of the Elderly